 Accredited courses from leading Australian universities, TAFEs and colleges

 Australia offers 20 psychology of arts courses in 2026, ranging from Short Courses to Master's Degree.
 You can study psychology of arts fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 4 years to complete.
-Graduates commonly move into roles such as Behavioural Support Officer, Case Manager, Health and Wellbeing Consultant, or mental health case manager across community, education, and wellbeing settings.
+Courses typically take 4 months to 4 years to complete.
+Graduates commonly work as Behavioural Support Officers, Case Managers, or Health and Wellbeing Consultants.

 Displaying 20 of 20 courses